 Is there a first-time home buyer requirement?
 No. There is no first-time homebuyer rule for this program.
 That doesn’t exclude those who may be first-time homebuyers, but it is not a requirement.

-Can I take advantage of Down Payment/Closing Cost Assistance?
-Yes!
-That’s one of the major benefits of this program.
+Can I take advantage of the Low Down Home Loan Yes!
+Help with your down payment and closing costs is one of the major benefits of this program.
 The options are listed below:

 - Up to $5,000 for loans with a loan-to-value ratio greater than or equal to 90% of the purchase price